Korean War: Stalemate (July 1951 – July 1953)

 In the months after the Shenyang conference, Peng went to Beijing several times to brief Mao and Zhou about the heavy casualties and the increasing difficulty of keeping front lines supplied with basic necessities.
 Peng was convinced the war would be protracted and that neither side would be able to achieve victory in the near future.
 On 24 February 1952, the Military Commission, presided over by Zhou, discussed the PVA's logistical problems with members of government agencies.
-After government representatives emphasized their inability to meet the war demands, Peng shouted: "You have this and that problem...
+After government representatives emphasized their inability to meet the war demands, Peng shouted: "You have this and that problem ...
 You should go to the front and see with your own eyes what food and clothing the soldiers have!
 Not to speak of the casualties!
 For what are they giving their lives?
 We have no aircraft.
 We have only a few guns.
 Transports are not protected.
 More and more soldiers are dying of starvation.
 Can't you overcome some of your difficulties?"
 The atmosphere became so tense Zhou was forced to adjourn the conference.
 Zhou called a series of meetings, where it was agreed the PVA would be divided into three groups, to be dispatched to Korea in shifts; to accelerate training of pilots; to provide more anti-aircraft guns to front lines; to purchase more military equipment and ammunition from the Soviet Union; to provide the army with more food and clothing; and to transfer the responsibility of logistics to the central government.

-General Mark W. Clark replaced General Ridgway as commander of the United Nations Command on 12 May 1952.
+General Mark W. Clark replaced General Ridgway as commander of the UN Command on 12 May 1952.